-- Factory made Prefabricated Sandwich Panel System is made out of cement or calcium silicate boards and cement mortar with EPS granules balls, and act as wall panels. - These replace conventional brick & mortar walling construction practices and can be used as loadbearing and non-load bearing walling for residential and commercial buildings. - Under this LHP, houses are being constructed using Prefabricated Sandwich Panel System with Pre-Engineered Steel Structural System. - In this system the EPS Cement Panels are manufactured at the factory in controlled condition, which are then dispatched to the site.
-The panels having tongue and groove are joint together for construction of the building.
+- Factory made Prefabricated Sandwich Panel System is made out of cement or calcium silicate boards and cement mortar with EPS granules balls, and act as wall panels. - These can be used as load-bearing and non-load bearing walling for residential and commercial buildings. - Under this LHP, houses are being constructed using Prefabricated Sandwich Panel System with Pre-Engineered Steel Structural System. - EPS Cement Panels having tongue and groove are joint are manufactured at the factory in controlled condition. - Wall EPS Cement Panels (Options Ca Si Boards) - Floor Decking Sheet + Rebar mesh + Screed